-9. The most recent measurements of HBCDDs in other foods sampled in the UK were for the composite food groups of the 2012 Total Diet Study (TDS) (Fernandes et al., 2012), as used previously (COT 2015)
+9. The most recent measurements of HBCDDs in other foods sampled in the UK were for the composite food groups of the 2012 Total Diet Study (TDS) (Fernandes et al., 2012).

 Air

 10. There were no new UK data on HBCDD levels in indoor air.
 Occurrence data used previously (COT 2015) for estimating exposure from air were used to estimate exposure from this route in this paper.